dibbla/soluble-dinosaurs/README.md

-# soluble-dinosaurs
+# Soluble Dinosaur
+> Hackable training script for text-to-image diffusion model
+>
-Now a dinosaur is diffused in lava 🫠
+> Now a dinosaur is diffused in lava 🫠
+>
+> (Mostly for educational/research/prototyping purposes)